M.S. (Northwestern University)

 Since Reed’s tenure as dean, the college has experienced record enrollment in its graduate and undergraduate programs, including its master’s degree program in Integrated Marketing Communications, the nation’s first online IMC graduate program.

 Under Reed’s leadership, the college recently created an Innovator-In-Residence program that engages high-level journalists and newsroom “change-agents” in virtual residencies that result in real-world projects and curricula at the intersection of media, technology and audience.
-Recent innovators include Sarah Slobin, a senior graphics editor at the Wall Street Journal, and Derek Willis, an interactive developer and data journalist at The New York Times.
+Recent innovators have come from such publications as the New York Times, the Wall Street Journal, the Washington Post, CNN, Vox and the Huffington Post.

 Reed has an M.S. in journalism from Northwestern’s Medill School of Journalism, Media, Integrated Marketing Communications and a B.A. in history from University of Massachusetts.